 2. Handling Exceptions with try-catch in Java

-In Java, you can handle exceptions using try-catch
+In Java, you can handle exceptions using try-catch blocks.
+Here’s how it works:

-try { // Code that may throw an exception int result = 10 / 0; // This line will throw an ArithmeticException } catch (ArithmeticException e) { // Handle the exception System.out.println("An arithmetic exception occurred: " + e.getMessage()); }
+int result = 10 / 0; // This line will throw an ArithmeticException

 - We enclose the potentially problematic code inside a

-block. - If an exception occurs within the
+tryblock. - If an exception occurs within the

-block. - You can access information about the exception (e.g., its message) and handle it accordingly.
+tryblock (e.g., division by zero), it’s caught by thecatchblock. - You can access information about the exception (e.g., its message) and handle it accordingly.

 3. Handling Exceptions with @ExceptionHandler in Spring Boot

-In Spring Boot, you can handle exceptions at the controller level using the @ExceptionHandler
+In Spring Boot, you can handle exceptions at the controller level using the @ExceptionHandler annotation.
+Here’s how it works:

 - We have a Spring MVC controller with a method that performs a division operation.